EliuX/MEGAcmd4J/README.md

 both files are keep in the folder but identified as different ones, even if the properties where the same; when a move operation was run over such filename it operated over both.

 Also when I tested this on Windows I got more detailed error code, which also gives more detailed exceptions.

 I suppose these issues has to do with the libraries used for making calls to the Mega API, because in the  Linux version I had more features enabled that in the Windows one, whilst the Mega Cmd and SDK version were the same.
 It has already been reported as an [issue](https://github.com/meganz/MEGAcmd/issues/52) in the MEGAcmd project.
+It was afterwards solved by keeping return errors always positive to be compliant with POSIX standard.
+Thats why an issue was raised in this repository to provide support for this new feature.

 ## More information
 * Once installed [MEGAcmd][megacmd] in your system execute `mega-help` to check all commands.